 I am not even denying that humans may have an influence on it.
 I advocate, in fact, that we behave as if we are having an influence.
 I want to leave this world no worse for my brief stay than when I arrived.
 Each time, along the way, that I have recognized some excess in my human “footprint,” I have modified my behavior to make less of an impact.

 Here’s what I am denying.
 Disputing is a better word.
 I dispute that science has proved manmade climate disaster.
 Some scientists may suspect it, but the science is not “settled.”
 And scientists can become personally passionate about the same things that worry everyone else.
 People who are scientists may be warning us about what worries them, but they can only warn us as alarmed individuals like anyone else.
 They do not have the evidence to ascribe climate change to human activity.
 Their passion and concern arise from their emotional response to what they suspect is happening.
 I warn people about things (unrelated to climate change) from my emotional response to what I suspect is happening, too.
 But I can’t prove that what worries me will come to pass.
-(I discuss the things that bother me in other sites on the internet.)
+(I discuss the things that interest me in other sites on the internet.)

 As for climate change, I suspect what is happening now is similar to what has happened several times in the past, for which there is evidence.
 If you draw a sine wave on a piece of paper, from a distance it may look like a smooth undulation — steeply up, then gradually up, then gently rounded to start downward, then gently downward, steeply downward, gently rounded to start upward again, and so it repeats.